fusioncharts/dev_centre_docs/fusiongrid/fusiongrid-whats-new.md

 ## Watermak and License Validation System

 Render your grids without watermarks by getting and setting up the license key.
-For more information see, License Activation(/fusiongrid/fusiongrid-license-activation) page.
+For more information see, [License Activation](/fusiongrid/fusiongrid-license-activation) page.

 <iframe width="100%" height="400" src="//jsfiddle.net/fusioncharts/19a3rgtb/embedded/result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>